lambda-curry/medusa-forms/packages/medusa-forms/src/editable-table/README.md

 ## Overview

 The `EditableTable` is a powerful, feature-rich React component built for the Medusa2 admin interface that provides inline editing capabilities for tabular data.
-It combines the flexibility of TanStack Table with real-time validation, auto-save functionality, and URL state persistence to create an efficient data management experience.
+It combines the flexibility of TanStack Table with real-time validation, auto-save functionality, column sorting, filtering, and URL state persistence to create an efficient data management experience.

 ## Installation & Peer Dependencies